kore4lyf/notes/bsv_blockchain_notes/bitcoinInfrastructure.md

 - Note that disabled operations are part of this grammar.
 A disabled operation is grammatically correct but will produce a failure if executed.

+### Validity of Script Rule
+The locking and unlocking scripts for every input of a transaction must be grammatically valid, as defined by the formal grammar rules from the previous page.

+Also note that the scripts must be grammatically valid when they are spent.
+It is not required that the output scripts of a transaction are grammatically valid although it is highly recommended that client software implement this restriction as a policy.

+The unlocking scripts used in transaction inputs may only contain PUSHDATA operations, as defined by the formal grammar above.

+Currently, the following 5 opcodes are disabled: OP`_`2MUL, OP`_`2DIV, OP`_`VER, OP`_`VERIF, OP`_`VERNOTIF.